softchris/react-book/1-basics/jsx.md

 ### Multiline

-Most of the time you will define JSX over several different rows and starting out new it might stump you why it doesn't work.
-You simply need to wrap it in a parenthesis, like so:
+Most of the time, you will define JSX over several different rows and starting out new, it might stump you why it doesn't work.

+The solution is to wrap multiple elements in a parenthesis `()`, like so:

 ```jsx
 const Elem =